NEXEmulator/Emulator/README.md

 # NEX Emulator

 NEX Emulator is a tool that allows Roblox games to use extra functionality with more flexibility.
 It is completely **free** and **open source**.
+It also contains tools and function improvements found nowhere else.

 ## Advertisements